brentthorne/posterdown/README.md

 <img src="posterdown_hexlogo1.png" alt="poster logo" align="right" width = "25%" height="25%"/>

-As a graduate student, I found that it is almost a rite of passage to take early research and analysis and generate a conference poster allowing for critical feedback as well as meeting the people in your field.
-I have also noticed that many of my fellow graduate students use R and are also getting their feet wet with RMarkdown :blush:; however, we always had to go back to using MS Powerpoint or Keynote for generating conference posters :unamused:.
-Posterdown was created as a proof of concept (to myself) that it is possible to make a beautiful poster using open source reproducible code.
+As a graduate student, I found that it is almost a rite of passage to take early research and analysis and generate a conference poster allowing for critical feedback, as well as meeting the people in your field.
+I have also noticed that many of my fellow graduate students use R and are also getting their feet wet with RMarkdown :blush:; however, we always had to go back to using MS Powerpoint or Keynote or Adobe Illustrator for generating conference posters :unamused:.
+Posterdown was created as a proof-of-concept (to myself) that it is possible to make a beautiful poster using open source reproducible code.

 From this: